Horizon fluxes of binary black holes in eccentric orbits: eccentricity evolution

-Note, we have not explicitly specified the functional expression of $f_1(\xi_{\phi})$ and $f_2(\xi_{\phi})$.
-Hence, these functions can be expanded in $\xi_{\phi}$ to arbitrarily high PN order as per the requirement.
+Note, that we have not explicitly specified the functional expression of $f_n(x)$.
+Hence, these functions can be expanded in $x$ to arbitrarily high PN order as per the requirement.
 Once the prescription is described, we will substitute them with the required PN accuracy.
-Also note, that in the presence of spin the above equation can get modified and a different prescription may be required.

 The resulting solution can be found from Eq. (\ref{eq:e derivative}) by integrating the equation on both sides.
-During the process, we take $e_t \rightarrow e_0$, i.e. the initial eccentricity, when $\xi_{\phi} \rightarrow \xi_{\phi,0}$, i.e. the reference frequency. we find,
+During the process, we take $e_t \rightarrow e_0$, i.e. the initial eccentricity, when $x \rightarrow x_0 =\xi_{\phi,0}^{2/3}$, i.e. the reference frequency.
+For the sake of brevity, we will demonstrate the derivation of $\mathcal{O}(e_0^3)$ only.
+However, we will provide the result up to $\mathcal{O}(e_0^5)$.
+We find,

 Note, that the first integral on the right-hand side is independent of the eccentricity while the second one is dependent.
 Therefore the first integral can be computed.
 Therefore the expression can be rearranged as,